Helios-fr/commnet/utils/users/README.md

 ### GetUser --> publicKey, privateKey
 This function retrieves the public key for the given username, and the private key if it is known.

+### UpdateUser --> bool
+This function updates the public key and private key for the given username in the user data csv file.

 ### ValidateUser --> bool
 This function validates the user by checking the public key against the stored public key for the given username.